rd-alliance/metadata-directory/standards/oai-ore-open-archives-initiative-object-reuse-and-exchange.md

 ---
-title: OAI-ORE - Open Archives Initiative Object Reuse and Exchange
+title: OAI-ORE (Open Archives Initiative Object Reuse and Exchange)
 slug: oai-ore-open-archives-initiative-object-reuse-and-exchange
 description: <p>The goal of these standards is to expose the rich content in aggregations of Web resources to applications that support authoring, deposit, exchange, visualization,